 Enrolling in RN to BSN Programs in Florida

 Florida RN to BSN programs are designed to fit around any RN’s busy work and home schedule.
-To do this, many programs are offered entirely online with 24/7 access, so that RNs can choose when they have time for class.
+To do this, many programs are offered entirely online with 24/7 access, allowing RNs to access course materials when time allows.

-- Hold a Minimum 2.0 GPA in ADN Program
+- Minimum GPA in ADN program as determined by the college

 Once RNs meet these requirements, they can look to apply at any of the Florida Board of Nursing-approved, ACEN-accredited, or CCNE-accredited BSN nursing programs throughout Florida, including, but not limited to, those found in the following counties:

 - Alachua County